CSCI1321/cs2-s23-inclass-1230/README.md

-# Code from In Class Examples for CS2 11:30 section0
+# Code from In Class Examples for CS2 12:30 section